Emergent Topology of Optimal Networks for Synchrony: Introduction

-Related research falls into three categories. (i) Researchers have examined the influence of network structure on the synchronizability of identical dynamical units~\cite{pecora1998master, barahona2002synchronization, nishikawa2003heterogeneity} and identified constructive characterizations of optimal networks \cite{nishikawa2006synchronization,nishikawa2010network}. (ii) For non-identical oscillators, computational approaches have investigated synchrony-enhancing topologies through evolutionary~\cite{donetti2005entangled, brede2008synchrony, brede2018competitive} and heuristic algorithms~\cite{sorrentino2008adaptive,kelly2011topology, ricci2021kuranet}, yielding inconsistent structures in the absence of a unifying theory. (iii) Analytical frameworks for optimizing networks of non-identical oscillators~\cite{skardal2014optimal, taylor2016synchronization, chamlagai2022grass} typically assume the limit of strong synchronization and do not provide constructive descriptions for optimal networks under a constrained coupling budget.
-Our work synthesizes the strengths of these approaches by providing direct constructive characterizations for network structures that optimally synchronizeheterogeneous oscillators.

-Optimal networks uncovered by our framework overturn long-standing assumptions.
-We find that \textbf{sparsity}, \textbf{bipartition}, \textbf{elongated} structure, and \textbf{monophily}—not homogeneity or small-world topology—enable optimal synchrony under constraints.
-Here, monophily refers to the structural pattern in which a node’s neighbors are similar in some attribute but differ from the node itself.
-Monophily contrasts homophily, whereby nodes tend to connect to others that are similar to themselves.
-It's worth noting that the dynamics we study includes, as a special case, biased opinion-dynamics models \cite{olfati2007consensus,kia2019tutorial,kamthe2025external}, and in fact monophily has been widely observed in social networks \cite{altenburger2018monophily,evtushenko2021paradox}.
-Thus, we find a deep structural parallel between optimal synchronization in constrained physical systems and consensus formation in real social systems.

-Finally, we derive an analytical prescription for the optimal allocation of node strengths (i.e., weighted node degrees) under resource constraints, operating directly in the fully nonlinear Kuramoto regime.
-Our theory advances beyond global measures for synchrony toward a constructive, predictive design principle for networks that optimize the synchronization of heterogeneous dynamical units.
-The framework reconciles previous anecdotal observations, yields testable predictions and offers practical guidance for the design of high-performance networks in domains where synchronization is essential but resources are inherently limited.
+To obtain theoretical insight into why these synchrony-optimizing structural patterns emerge, we develop constructive theory for a general family of coupled oscillators (see Eq.~\eqref{oscillator_eq}).
+We derive an optimal pairing function that identifies which pairs of nodes should be coupled by edges.
+This yields two locally optimal network configurations, each recapitulating different anecdotal observations resulting from prior network studies \cite{brede2008synchrony, brede2018competitive, ye2025optimal,sorrentino2008adaptive,kelly2011topology,skardal2014optimal, skardal2016optimal, skardal2017optimal, skardal2019synchronization}.
+Our analysis enables a direct comparison between these two solutions, identifies one as the global optimum, and unifies this literature under a common theory.
+For the Kuramoto model, we also analytically prescribe the optimal allocation of node strengths (i.e., weighted node degrees) under resource constraints, operating directly in the fully nonlinear interaction regime.
+The framework reconciles previous anecdotal observations, yields testable predictions, and offers practical guidance for the design of high-performance networks in domains where synchronization is essential but resources are inherently limited.